berensp/berensp.github.io/pages/apologia.md

 ## The Best Arguments *Against* Christianity
-- **Historical Reliability Concerns** - Critical scholarship raises questions about New Testament reliability (e.g., Gospels written decades after events by non-eyewitnesses, contradictions or inconsistencies among Gospel accounts, limited non-Christian corroboration for extraordinary claims, evidence of theological development and embellishment over time).
+- **Historical Reliability Concerns.** Critical scholarship raises questions about New Testament reliability (e.g., Gospels written decades after events by non-eyewitnesses, contradictions or inconsistencies among Gospel accounts, limited non-Christian corroboration for extraordinary claims, evidence of theological development and embellishment over time).
-- **Pagan Parallels** - Elements of Jesus' story (virgin birth, resurrection, miracle-working) have parallels in pre-Christian Mediterranean religions, suggesting cultural borrowing.
+- **Pagan Parallels.** Elements of Jesus' story (virgin birth, resurrection, miracle-working) have parallels in pre-Christian Mediterranean religions, suggesting cultural borrowing.
-- **Questionable Prophecies** - Jesus' prediction of his imminent return and the Kingdom of God (Mark 9:1, 13:30) hasn't materialized after 2,000 years.
+- **Questionable Prophecies.** Jesus' prediction of his imminent return and the Kingdom of God (Mark 9:1, 13:30) hasn't materialized after 2,000 years.
-- **Scientific Conflicts** - Biblical accounts of creation, the flood, and other miraculous events conflict with established scientific understanding.
+- **Scientific Conflicts.** Biblical accounts of creation, the flood, and other miraculous events conflict with established scientific understanding.

 ## The Best Arguments *Against* Catholicism
 - **Papal Authority Claims.** Let's just admit that there have been terrible popes.
 And at the very least, early church leadership was more collegial than papal, with Rome gradually asserting primacy over centuries; but I think many people get the concept of papal infallibility wrong and don't understand that the pope errs like anyone else and rarely speaks *ex cathedra*.